-With the SPLnet system SPL levels at all perimeter points were centrally monitored in real time from event control.
-The system is designed so that upon the detection of a perimeter exceedance deemed to be the result of the Listen Out Sydney 2019 reinforcement systems, event control would immediately contact the front of house sound control position and, or the event organiser to request a level decrease.
+With the SPLnet system SPL levels at all perimeter points were centrally monitored in real time from our control location.
+The system is designed so that upon the detection of a perimeter exceedance deemed to be the result of the Knotfest reinforcement systems, event control would immediately contact the front of house sound control position and, or the event organiser to request a level decrease.

-In general, communications between event control and the stages were prompt and effective in preventing and correcting any perimeter exceedances.
+In general, communications between event control and the stage were prompt and effective in preventing and correcting any perimeter exceedances.